 ‘It is a great honour for the Isle of Man to be the very first port of call for the ‘Azamara Pursuit’ and with 37 cruise calls planned for 2019 already, this is further evidence of the growing confidence in the Isle of Man as a cruise destination.’

-During their time on the ashore passengers will be visiting numerous sites around the Island including Castletown, Peel, Cregneash, Snaefell and the Grove Museum in Ramsey.
+During their time ashore, passengers will be visiting numerous sites around the Island including Castletown, Peel, Cregneash, Snaefell and the Grove Museum in Ramsey.
 They will be utilising the Steam Railway, Manx Electric Railway and Snaefell Mountain Railway, in addition to coaches.
 Entertainment is being arranged by Azamara to greet the passengers as they arrive ashore and a selection of local produce is also being supplied to the vessel including Manx meat, salmon, queenies, cheese, ice cream and chocolate.

 Isle of Post office Stamps and Coins are also producing a commemorative certificate for all those on-board.